Carl ColemanDillion, SC

 Soil and Water Board (Commissioner)

-South Caroline Association of Conservation Districts (Board Member)
+South Carolina Association of Conservation Districts (Board Member)

 I live in Dillon, South Carolina, with my wife Renee’.
 We have two children, Heather, a Soil Conservationist with NRCS and Caleb, a full time farmer and rep for a corn seed and cover crop company.
 They are both graduates of Clemson University.
 I am a Soil and Water Board commissioner in Dillon and am on the board of the South Carolina Association of Conservation Districts.